|

 you would with the previous way.
 Wilder says that this divergence is

 "the single most indicative characteristic of the RSI."
+In its

 calculation the RSI indicator uses a moving average of price changes